 The shipment and the commissioning were carried out in spring 2019, with the MF-PFR unit installation and the hydraulic connections.
-The operational tests as standalone unit were started in summer 2019 and ended on the first week of November 2019.
-Then, all other units were connected at Plant One and all tests for assessment of the long-term operability of the plant, monitoring and control systems followed.
-In the first two months, two PhD students of UNIPA with support of Plant One operators, worked on the installation of the unit.
+The operational tests as standalone unit were started in summer 2019 and ended in the first week of November 2019.
+Then, all other units were connected and all tests for assessment of the long-term operability of the plant, monitoring and control systems followed.
+In the first two months, two PhD students of UNIPA with support of lead operator, worked on the installation of the unit.
 The following commissioning steps were taken:

-- Checking the plant condition after transport - Assessing the physical integrity and operation of all the components - Performing necessary repairs after potential damage created during transportation/storage
+- Checking the unit condition after transport - Assessing the physical integrity and operation of all the components - Performing necessary repairs after potential damage created during transportation/storage

 Connections between each unit followed this pre-commissioning step by UNIPA.
-The MF-PFR was connected both to the NF unit, from which it received the feed, and to the MED evaporator, where it supply the concentrated brine.
-The integration of the MF-PFR with the other units (i.e. NF and MD) was carried out through two buffer tanks with a volume equal to 1 m^3 .
-These buffer tanks were placed in order to avoid the direct connection between the various units which also eased process control: more control on solutions passing between units.
-The crystallizer was also connected to a drainage tank with a volume equal to 3 m^3 in order to dispose/store the effluent for further use.
+The MF-PFR was connected both to the NF unit, from which it received the feed, and to the MED evaporator, where it supplied the concentrated brine.
+The integration of the MF-PFR with the other units (i.e. NF and MED) was carried out through two buffer tanks with a volume of 1 m3.
+These buffer tanks were placed in order to avoid the direct connection between the various units, which also eased process control: more control on solutions passing between units.
+The crystallizer was also connected to a drainage tank with a volume of 3 m3 in order to dispose/store the effluent for further use.
 The final PFD of the crystallizer unit is given in Figure 6 (previous chapter).

-A simplified P&ID of the crystallisation unit is available in Figure 64 of Annex A: P & ID of Units.
+A simplified P&ID of the crystallization unit is given in Figure 64 of Annex A: P & ID of Units.
 The unit was divided in three main sections.
 These were:

-- 1. Precipitation section, consisting of the Multiple-Feed Plug Flow Reactor (MF-PFR) and relevant auxiliary devices (e.g. pumps, tanks and sensors); - 2.
-Filtration section, consisting of the drum filter and relevant auxiliary devices; - 3.
-Neutralization section, consisting of a pH control loop with relevant pumps, sensors and tanks.
+- 1. Precipitation section, consisting of the MF-PFR and relevant auxiliary devices (e.g. pumps, tanks and sensors); - 2.
+Filtration section, consisting of the drum filter and auxiliary devices; - 3.
+Neutralization section, consisting of a pH control loop with associated pumps, sensors and tanks.

 The general layout is shown in Figure 14.
 This lay-out was designed according to the P&ID in order to facilitate the connections between various valves and piping with the unit.
-This lay-out design included 8 tanks of various sizes which were chosen to ensure functionality for a day's work according to project conditions.
+This lay-out design included eight tanks of various sizes which were chosen to ensure functionality for a day's work according to project conditions.
 The full-scale installation was completed with a final drum filter.